hisashin/MakersToyPCR/README.md

 11. Cleared its Design Rule Check of PCB<br />
 12. Simpler metal parts (drilling to bending)<br />
 13. Unit is changed from inch to mm<br />

+Note:<br />
+NinjaPCR-131202.brd is the best PCB to try.
+After that I added photocoupler to test high/low temperature modes but analog switch is right choice for that purpose.<br />
+Pololu legacy motor driver VNH3SP30 is used. if you want to use latest one, you should change a little.<br />
+There seems a inconsistency error on EAGLE but... maybe not so severe.
+I'll check later.'